Professor Sport Psychology Department of Kinesiology at Adams State University

-Teaches graduate and undergraduate courses in applied sport psychology and coaching education.
+Teaches graduate and undergraduate courses in applied sport psychology and coaching

-Listed on the USOPC Mental Performance Directory since 2014
+Listed on the USOPC Mental Performance Directory

 Founder and Director of the Joe I. Vigil Center for Human Performance and Coach Education at Adams State University.